brantje/nextnote/README.md

 - [ ] Switch between database or file mode
 - [ ] Add admin section for allowed image / video domains due CSP.
 - [ ] Encrypted notes?
 (What about sharing?)
 - [ ] Travis tests (We really need help with this, so PR's welcome!)
+- [ ] Develop an app for Android/iOS (We really need help with this, so PR's welcome!)

 ## Chat
 There is a [Gitter](https://gitter.im/nextnotes/Lobby) chatroom available.